 I honestly feel strong classroom management is the most important thing teachers need to do in order to create the best, most-effective, learning environment that they possibly can.
 I love classroom organization.
 I adore classroom decor.
 But, if you don’t have a solid plan for how you will consistently run your classroom the rest is moot.
-Read below to snag some ideas for your classroom!
+Read below to snag some ideas for classroom procedures and routines that you can use in your classroom!

 Why are Procedures and Routines Important?